Matt Sutton (soccer)

 Matthew Luke Sutton (born 7 March 2000) is an Australian professional soccer player who plays as a goalkeeper for A-League club Perth Glory.

 Sutton is currently studying a Bachelor of Commerce at Deakin University.

 Career

 Following the suspension of Western United's participation ahead of the 2025–26 season, all players – including Sutton – were released from their contracts in September 2025.

 In October 2025, Sutton joined Perth Glory on a three-month injury-replacement deal.

+On 14 January 2026, the club confirmed that Sutton had signed a permanent deal for three years.